EOSIO/eos/plugins/statetrack_plugin/README.md

 This plugin adds hooks on chainbase operations emplace, modify, remove, and undo, and routes the objects and revision numbers to a ZMQ socket.
+This approach has different purposes:

+- Allowing developers to get fine-grained access to the state DB operations.
+  - To mirror the state DB into a traditional database system such as MongoDB or Postgres without them having to implement any further logic or duplicate the DB write logic of their smart contracts.
+  - To execute side-effects associated to specific database operations rather than specific contract actions.
+  - To propagate database operations to the dapp frontends through WebSockets for enabling real-time updates to user interfaces.
+- Seamlessly handling any forks and transaction failures by leveraging nodeos' own behavior in maintaining the consistency of its own databases through undo and commit operations.
+- Minimizing the work that happens inside nodeos and letting receivers such as [statemirror](https://github.com/andresberrios/statemirror) or a demux-js reader handle the more complex logic and more performance intensive work.

-It can hook to the operations that happen on the state DBs of all contracts deployed to the chain, and it can use filters to limit the operations that should be sent to only the ones happening on the contracts, scopes, and tables that the user is interested in tracking, thus limiting the performance impact to a minimum.
+The plugin can hook to the operations that happen on the state DBs of all contracts deployed to the chain, and it can use filters to limit the operations that should be sent to only the ones happening on the contracts, scopes, and tables that the user is interested in tracking, thus limiting the performance impact to a minimum.